Some applications of microlocalization for local complete intersection subvarieties

-\item For all $u \in \widetilde{\cB}_g$, we have $\varphi(\de_\zeta u) = \varphi(u)$.
+\item For all $u \in \widetilde{\cB}_g$, we have $\varphi(\de_\zeta u) = - \varphi(u)$.

-\item For all $u \in \widetilde{\cB}_g$, we have $\varphi(y_i u) = \de_{t_i} \varphi(u)$.
+\item For all $u \in \widetilde{\cB}_g$, we have $\varphi(y_i u) = -\de_{t_i} \varphi(u)$.

-\item For all $u \in \widetilde{\cB}_g$, we have $\varphi(\de_{y_i} u) = -t_i \varphi(u)$.
+\item For all $u \in \widetilde{\cB}_g$, we have $\varphi(\de_{y_i} u) = t_i \varphi(u)$.

-\item $($\cite[Thm 3.3]{CDMO}$)$ For every $\gamma \in \Q$ and $p\in \Z$, we have \end{enumerate} \end{lem}
+\item $($\cite[Thm 3.3]{CDMO}$)$ For every $\gamma \in \Q$ and $p,k \in \Z$, we have \end{enumerate} \end{lem}

-The last claim is not stated with the Hodge filtration in \cite{CDMO}, but it is easy to check, keeping in mind that we are indexing with the conventions of right $\cD$-modules.
+The last claim is not stated with the Hodge filtration in \cite{CDMO} and it is only stated there for $k = 0$.
+Using the action of $\de_\zeta^k$ and Equation \ref{MicrolocalBifiltIso}, the claim for arbitrary $k$ reduces to that for $k = 0$.
+The Hodge filtration is easy to handle, keeping in mind that we are indexing with the conventions of right $\cD$-modules.

 \begin{prop} The map

 induced by $\varphi$ is an isomorphism of filtered $\cD_Y$-modules.
 Hence, the composition

 is an isomorphism of filtered $\cD_Y$-modules. \end{prop} \begin{proof} By Property (5) of Lemma \ref{PhiProperties}, we see that the map $\varphi$ induces for any $\lambda \in [0,1)$ an isomorphism